arsyqwe/Reborn-2D-Physics-Engine/README.md

 Custom Physics Simulation: Mathematical simulation of gravity, jump acceleration, and terminal velocity on a frame by frame basis.
 AABB Collision Detection: Precise Axis Aligned Bounding Box algorithms for dynamic entity and tile interactions.
 Grid-Based World: Dynamic data structures for block generation, placement, and destruction.
+The game is still in the development phase.

 https://github.com/user-attachments/assets/e2ae157f-f649-41fe-82a1-c72e4c48fa00